rehamdotcom/Mining-Knowledge-from-available-data-of-COVID-19/README.md

 ##### .
 The correlation results show highest second positive correlation between total positive cases and inbound tourism across each of the affected countries.

 ##### .
-Different climatic conditions has no significant correlation with either the total record of positive cases nor the slope of increase/decrease accross each of the affected countries.
+Correlation results show no significant correlation between climatic conditions with either the total record of positive cases nor the slope of increase/decrease accross each of the affected countries.

 ![Image of Yaktocat](https://github.com/rehamdotcom/Mining-Knowledge-from-available-data-of-COVID-19/blob/master/corr.png?raw=true)